Taxes

 **NOTE: For questions or concerns regarding issues with previous years' tax returns, please contact the IRS directly by phone at their International Taxpayer Assistance line (1-267-941-1000)

-**Sprintax licenses are only valid for a particular tax year, you must sign-up every year**
+**Sprintax codes are only valid for a particular tax year, you must use a new code every year**

 Sprintax is a web-based software program designed to assist internationals with tax form preparation.
 It is available to Rice international students (both F-1 and J-1 status) who have been in the U.S. for less than 5 years, or international scholars on J-1 status who have been in the U.S. for less than 2 years and are considered non-residents for tax purposes.